trikil/dl-album/README.md

 Some audio formats / sites might not yet work; I'll add support as I encounter them.

-In the future I'd like to have `data.yaml` be generated from [Discogs](https://www.discogs.com/) data.

 ## Build

 Requires [Docker](https://www.docker.com/).